Volunteer Opportunities at Castle Rock Adventist Hospital

 Volunteers provide excellent customer service for patients, visitors and staff shopping in the gift shop.
 Volunteers answer questions, run the cash register and assist in restocking shelves.

-*Closed Saturdays in observance of the Adventist Sabbath.
+*Closed Saturdays & Sundays in observance of the Adventist Sabbath.

-Greeting all patients, visitors and hospital staff making them feel comfortable so that their impression of Castle Rock Adventist Hospital will be positive.
-Duties include assisting with registering patients for medical procedures, escorting patients and guests to hospital departments.
-Giving directions and answering general questions.
-Being prepared to explain hospital guidelines and policies.
+Volunteers greet all patients, visitors and hospital staff making them feel comfortable so that their impression of Castle Rock Adventist Hospital will be positive.
+Duties include assisting with registering patients for medical procedures, escorting patients and guests to hospital departments, giving directions and answering general questions and being prepared to explain hospital guidelines and policies.

 Labor and Delivery Reception